Professor of Biochemistry

 B.A.
 Cornell University

 Biological Chemistry Program

-Protein Design, Viral Entry, and Synthetic Biology
+Protein Design, Viral Entry, Synthetic Biology, and Chemical Protein Synthesis

 Our lab focuses on mirror-image peptides and proteins, which have great therapeutic potential because of their resistance to proteolysis.
 Our primary biological interest is developing D-peptide inhibitors of viral entry, particularly for the prevention and treatment of HIV and Ebola, though we are now expanding into diverse therapeutic areas including inflammation and cancer.

 D-peptides are composed of mirror-image D-amino acids and have many potential advantages as therapeutics including low immunogenicity and protease resistance (allowing them to last much longer in the body than natural peptides).
 Since there are no natural examples to guide D-peptide design, we employ a high-throughput screening method called mirror-image phage display.
 In traditional phage display, large peptide libraries are ‘displayed’ on the bacteriophage surface (each phage bearing a different peptide).
 High-affinity binders are identified through several rounds of screening against a specific target.
 In mirror-image phage display, the target of interest is synthesized from D-amino acids to produce a mirror-image target.
 L-peptides displayed on phage are then selected for binding to the D-target.
 By symmetry, D-versions of the discovered peptides will bind to the natural L-target (see figure).